 The Classic Physique category is for men who have more muscle than Men’s Physique, but less than Men’s Bodybuilding.
 The emphasis is on symmetry and this will take priority in judging rather than size or extreme conditioning.

 Competitors will compete in posing shorts that cover the glutes.
 Shorts can be of any color, however black is traditional.
-You are “NOT” to wear board shorts or Bodybuilding posing trunks.
+NO board shorts or Bodybuilding posing trunks allowed.
 Athletes will be warned about improper suits and are advised to contact show promoter if you are concerned your suit does not meet specifications.
-No jewelry or body accessories are permitted (except for wedding rings which are allowed).
-No board shorts or bodybuilding posing trunks allowed.
+No jewelry or body accessories are permitted (except wedding rings which are allowed).

 Classic Physique competitors are permitted to crossover to Men's Physique or Men’s Bodybuilding.